 In 1890, the property at 1447 Barclay Street was owned by Sir Donald Smith and Richard Angus.
-Later that year, Lucy A. Tetley and Charles Tetley, a mining engineer and chief accountant for Vancouver bought the property and became the block’s first residents.
+Later that year, Lucy A. Tetley and Charles Tetley, a mining engineer and chief accountant for Vancouver bought the property for $650 and became the block’s first residents.
 The Tetleys built an original green and white house on the lot and lived there until 1902, when they sold the house to Edgar Bayliss for $3,500.

 Next, Bayliss sold the house and property to Francis (Frank) and Emily Baynes in 1903.
 They lived in the house until they tore it down and rebuilt it in 1905.
 Francis Baynes was the manager of the Dominion Hotel in Gastown, which was owned by his wife’s family, the Sherdahls.